 Contributors include China Martens, Mariah Anne Johnson, Tsedaye Makonnen, and Raina Martens.

-This iteration of Artist Mother Studio is made possible with the generous support the following individuals and businesses: Mary Margaret Plumridge, Carlyn Caruthers, Lynnette and Steve Hughes, Deirdre Ehlen MacWilliams, Lauren Hilyard, Andrea Limauro, Jocelyn Sigue, Jenny Fey, Joseph Katona and Rebecca Hook, Leslie Holt, Margaret Boozer, Elizabeth Carberry, Audrey Neff, Rachel Farbiarz and Sugar Shack Donuts.
+This iteration of Artist Mother Studio is made possible with the generous support the following individuals and businesses: Mary Margaret Plumridge, Carlyn Caruthers, Lynnette and Steve Hughes, Deirdre Ehlen MacWilliams, Lauren Hilyard, Andrea Limauro, Jocelyn Sigue, Jenny Fey, Joseph Katona and Rebecca Hook, Leslie Holt, Margaret Boozer, Elizabeth Carberry, Audrey Neff, Rachel Farbiarz, Sugar Shack Donuts and Rachel and Jeffrey Bean.

 WPA is also grateful for annual support from The DC Commission on the Arts and Humanities, The Andy Warhol Foundation for the Visual Arts, Bloomberg Philanthropies, its board of directors, and its many member patrons.